-Second normal form states that it should meet all the rules for 1NF and there must be no partial dependences of any of the columns on the primary key:
+The Second Normal Form states that it should meet all the rules for 1NF and there must be no partial dependences of any of the columns on the primary key −

-Consider a customer-order relation and you want to store customer ID, customer name, order ID and order detail, and date of purchage:
+Consider a customer-order relation and you want to store customer ID, customer name, order ID and order detail and the date of purchase −

 CREATE TABLE CUSTOMERS( CUST_ID INT NOT NULL, CUST_NAME VARCHAR (20) NOT NULL, ORDER_ID INT NOT NULL, ORDER_DETAIL VARCHAR (20) NOT NULL, SALE_DATE DATETIME, PRIMARY KEY (CUST_ID, ORDER_ID) );

-This table is in first normal form, in that it obeys all the rules of first normal form.
-In this table, the primary key consists of CUST_ID and ORDER_ID.
-Combined they are unique assuming same customer would hardly order same thing.
+This table is in the first normal form; in that it obeys all the rules of the first normal form.
+In this table, the primary key consists of the CUST_ID and the ORDER_ID.
+Combined, they are unique assuming the same customer would hardly order the same thing.

-However, the table is not in second normal form because there are partial dependencies of primary keys and columns.
-CUST_NAME is dependent on CUST_ID, and there's no real link between a customer's name and what he purchaged.
-Order detail and purchage date are also dependent on ORDER_ID, but they are not dependent on CUST_ID, because there's no link between a CUST_ID and an ORDER_DETAIL or their SALE_DATE.
+However, the table is not in the second normal form because there are partial dependencies of primary keys and columns.
+CUST_NAME is dependent on CUST_ID and there's no real link between a customer's name and what he purchased.
+The order detail and purchase date are also dependent on the ORDER_ID, but they are not dependent on the CUST_ID, because there is no link between a CUST_ID and an ORDER_DETAIL or their SALE_DATE.

 First, create a table to store the customer details as shown in the code block below −

 CREATE TABLE CUSTOMERS( CUST_ID INT NOT NULL, CUST_NAME VARCHAR (20) NOT NULL, PRIMARY KEY (CUST_ID) );

-Next, create a table to store details of each order:
+The next step is to create a table to store the details of each order −

 CREATE TABLE ORDERS( ORDER_ID INT NOT NULL, ORDER_DETAIL VARCHAR (20) NOT NULL, PRIMARY KEY (ORDER_ID) );

-Finally, create a third table storing just CUST_ID and ORDER_ID to keep track of all the orders for a customer:
+Finally, create a third table storing just the CUST_ID and the ORDER_ID to keep a track of all the orders for a customer −